rapidsai/rmm/README.md

 target_link_libraries(<your-target> (PRIVATE|PUBLIC) rmm::rmm)
 ```

-Since RMM is a header-only library, this will not actually link RMM,
+Since RMM is a header-only library, this does not actually link RMM,
-but make the headers available, as well as pull in transitive
+but it makes the headers available and pulls in transitive dependencies.
-dependencies.
 If RMM is not installed in a default location, use
 `CMAKE_PREFIX_PATH` or `rmm_ROOT` to point to its location.

-One of RMM's dependencies is the Thrust library, so the above will
+One of RMM's dependencies is the Thrust library, so the above
-automatically add pull in `Thrust`, by means of a dependency on the
+automatically pulls in `Thrust` by means of a dependency on the
 `rmm::Thrust` target.
 By default it uses the standard configuration of
 Thrust.
 If you want to customize it, you can set the variables
-`THRUST_HOST_SYSTEM` and `THRUST_DEVICE_SYSTEM` -- see
+`THRUST_HOST_SYSTEM` and `THRUST_DEVICE_SYSTEM`; see
 [Thrust's CMake documentation](https://github.com/NVIDIA/thrust/blob/main/thrust/cmake/README.md).

 # Using RMM in C++